BizShuk/GenericRundeckTomcatDeployment/README.md

     export RD_INSECURE_SSL_HOSTNAME=true

 ##### troubleshooting

+1. IOException: unexpected end of stream on okhttp3.Address@89fa6f1.
+Resolved by using right linux user `rundeck`

-1. PKIX path building failed. unable to find valid certification path to requested target.
+2. PKIX path building failed. unable to find valid certification path to requested target.
 Resolved by `export RD_INSECURE_SSL=true`

-2. api version is not supported. (server:20 rd:21).
+3. api version is not supported. (server:20 rd:21).
 Resolved by turning on debug more and skipping security check.